Ptolemaic Kingdom: Society

 Characteristic Indian etched carnelian bead, found in Ptolemaic Period excavations at Saft el Henna.
 This is a marker of trade relations with India.
 Petrie Museum.

 Ptolemaic Egypt was highly stratified in terms of both class and language.
 More than any previous foreign rulers, the Ptolemies retained or co-opted many aspects of the Egyptian social order, using Egyptian religion, traditions, and political structures to increase their own power and wealth.

 As before, peasant farmers remained the vast majority of the population, while agricultural land and produce were owned directly by the state, temple, or noble family that owned the land.
 Macedonians and other Greeks now formed the new upper classes, replacing the old native aristocracy.
 A complex state bureaucracy was established to manage and extract Egypt's vast wealth for the benefit of the Ptolemies and the landed gentry.

 Greeks held virtually all the political and economic power, while native Egyptians generally occupied only the lower posts; over time, Egyptians who spoke Greek were able to advance further and many individuals identified as "Greek" were of Egyptian descent.
 Eventually, a bilingual and bicultural social class emerged in Ptolemaic Egypt.
 Priests and other religious officials remained overwhelmingly Egyptian, and continued to enjoy royal patronage and social prestige, as the Ptolemies' relied on the Egyptian faith to legitimize their rule and placate the populace.

 Although Egypt was a prosperous kingdom, with the Ptolemies lavishing patronage through religious monuments and public works, the native population enjoyed few benefits; wealth and power remained overwhelmingly in the hands of Greeks.
 Subsequently, uprisings and social unrest were frequent, especially by the early third century BC.
 Egyptian nationalism reached a peak in the reign of Ptolemy IV Philopator (221–205 BC), when a succession of native self-proclaimed "pharaoh" gained control over one district.
 This was only curtailed nineteen years later when Ptolemy V Epiphanes (205–181 BC) succeeded in subduing them, though underlying grievances were never extinguished, and riots erupted again later in the dynasty.

+Science

+Ptolemaic Egypt was a major center of scientific and intellectual activity from its founding: Ptolemy I Soter (323−280 BC) established the Museion and the Library of Alexandria to encourage the development of the arts and sciences and to attract leading thinkers from across the known world.
+He mandated "collect[ion] all books in the inhabited world" and personally corresponded with leaders of other nations "requesting that they [furnish] works by poets and prose-writers, rhetoricians, and sophists, doctors and soothsayers, historians and all the others too".
+Agents were subsequently dispatched to foreign cities to acquire such works without regard to cost.